Development Time and Predator-Prey Population Dynamics

 Fig. 1.
 The (A) host C. maculatus and (B) parasitoid A. calandrae

 Understanding the mechanisms promoting stability of predator-prey/parasitoid-host interactions has been a fertile and critically important area of theoretical and empirical research for the past century.
 Age (stage) structure, differential vulnerability of prey life stages, and variability in development times of life stages are ubiquitous features of predator-prey systems.
 Theoretical studies have demonstrated that stability is enhanced by invulnerable host stages, that the interaction between parasitoid and host can induce generation cycles in the host, and recently that variability in host (or parasitoid) development can strongly enhance stability.
 To date, there has NEVER been an unambiguous test of these theoretical predictions.
-Using the cowpea weevil Callosobruchus maculatus and its parasitoid Anisopteromalus calandrae as a model predator-prey system (Fig. 1), we are testing whether a change in the mean and/or variability in development time of specific host stages can affect host-parasitoid stability and dynamical behavior.
+Using the cowpea weevil Callosobruchus maculatus and its parasitoid Anisopteromalus calandrae as a model predator-prey system (Fig. 1), we are tested whether a change in the mean and/or variability in development time of specific host stages can affect host-parasitoid stability and dynamical behavior.

 John Reeve observing planthopper boundary behavior